league-infrastructure/league-infrastructure/Repo_Secrets.md

 # Managing Secrets with `git-crypt`

 This repository uses [`git-crypt`](https://github.com/AGWA/git-crypt) to securely encrypt sensitive files, such as credentials, API keys, and configuration files, within the Git repository.

+*Note* once you add the files, re-encryption will be automatic.
+So, there is a step for de-crypting them, but not for encrypting them.
+Just use git normally.

 ## Retrevial of the secrets

 The key for the encryption is stored the The League's LastPass account, in a Secure Note with the name of the repository.
-It shoudl be in the shared "Repository Secrets" folder.
+It should be in the shared "Repository Secrets" folder.

 ## Setup